Neil Mackay, 8th of Strathnaver: Early life and imprisonment

 Neil Mackay, 8th of Strathnaver was the eldest son of Angus Du Mackay, 7th of Strathnaver and his wife Elizabeth, sister of Donald of Islay, Lord of the Isles.
-In 1427 his father, Angus Du Mackay, was called by James I of Scotland to a parliament at Inverness and King James having returned from captivity in England found his country in a very distracted state.
+In 1427 his father, Angus Du Mackay, was called by James I of Scotland with many other Highland chiefs to a "parliament" at Inverness.
+The call to a parliament was a ruse and the king had the chiefs arrested, some he killed and some he released.
 The result was that although Angus Du Mackay was released, his son Neil was kept as a hostage and imprisoned on the Bass Rock.
 While Neil was kept as a prisoner his father’s cousins, Neil Neilson Mackay and Morgan Neilson Mackay, attempted to take over the Mackay lands of Strathnaver with the support of the Murrays of Aberscross and the Clan Sutherland.
 However, they were defeated by Angus’s forces who were led by his second son, John Mackay, I of Aberach at the Battle of Drumnacoub in 1433, although Angus was killed.

-Neil Mackay remained in captivity for some years after his father’s death and in the meantime maintenance of the Mackay interests devolved upon his brother, John Mackay of Aberach.
+Neil Mackay remained in captivity for some years until after the king was assassinated and after Neil's father’s death.
+In the meantime, maintenance of the Mackay interests devolved upon his brother, John Mackay of Aberach.